cocoknightcom/CopyPaste/README.md

 CopyPaste was created with cross-tool story development in mind and aims to facilitate extracting content from Twine 2 (including passage titles) for easy use in tools such as Obsidian and LLMs.

 ### News
+- Version 1.3.5 released!
+Logic blocks can now be toggled using the switch at the bottom of the filter menu.
-- Version 1.2.7 released!
-New filter menu added that you can use with any of your tags!
+- Since 1.2.7: New filter menu added that you can use with any of your tags!
-- Since 1.2.0 released: Content in parentheses is now excluded (this is aimed at logic blocks).
+- Since 1.2.0: Content in parentheses is now excluded (this is aimed at logic blocks).
-#### Roadmap
-- Toggle button to include exclude logic blocks

 ### Features
 - CopyPaste allows you to filter (by tag) the passages to be displayed during proofing.
 - The passage titles are selectable and come with ```##```, making them recognizable as titles by other tools.
-- Logic blocks are not displayed.
-(In fact, any content in parentheses is not being displayed.)
+- Logic blocks can be toggled using the switch at the bottom of the filter menu.
+(In fact, any content in parentheses is toggled.
+Let me know if you encounter issues with this feature.)

 ## User's Guide